mrHock89/JAvaScript/README.md

 There are mainly 3 types of Non-primitive:

 - Array
 - Objects.
 This is very very important.
-If you master it you good to go
+If you master it you good to go.
 - Functions

+> "JavaScript is a dynamically typed language.
+This means that variable types are determined at runtime rather than at compile-time.
+In dynamically typed languages, you don't have to declare the type of a variable when you create it.
+The type of a variable is determined based on the value assigned to it and can change as the program runs."